-Like other good neighbours, Nanaimo Airport is interested in the views of the people who live around its property.
+Nanaimo Airport is interested in being a good neighbour and in the views of the people who live around its property.

 That’s why the airport has for the last year shared information and consulted with neighbouring communities about developing its vacant land.
 Three public information sessions last month provided yet another opportunity for residents to be heard.

 The information sessions were held in Nanaimo, Cedar and Ladysmith.
 They focused on options for unlocking the potential of the airport’s unoccupied land, which will enhance the central Vancouver Island economy with new jobs and investments.

 “We were seeking input into some Draft designs,” says Mike Hooper, the airport’s CEO and president.
 “We received some excellent feedback, which we appreciate.”

 The development scenarios were shaped earlier this year by a major two-day planning forum involving a cross-section of airport stakeholders.
 Attendees included representatives from local and regional governments, First Nations, the business community, the project architect, and the Nanaimo Airport Commission Board of Directors.
 They brainstormed possibilities that could benefit the region while meeting the commission’s guiding principles as well as its rigorous development standards.